-If you thought that buying cardboard crack in real life was bad wait until you buy digital cardboard crack this time with a rigged gambling system where the house always wins, that not only tricks children into throwing away their hard earned allowance into a rigged RNG (Random Number Generator) that systematically manipulates the type of cards you draw it also completely removes all skill available in the game.
+If you thought that buying cardboard crack in real life was bad wait until you buy digital cardboard crack this time with a rigged gambling system where the house always wins, Komoney not only tricks children into throwing away their hard earned allowance into a rigged RNG (Random Number Generator) that systematically manipulates the type of cards you draw it also completely removes all skill available in the game.
 This has created a generation of compulsive gamblers which is only a matter of time before laws are passed making these type of microtransactions downright illegal hopefully soon.

-What makes this game so sinister is that the game is designed to determine the winner in a formulaic fashion before the duel has even started.
+What makes this game so sinister is that the game is designed to determine the winner in a formulaic fashion before the duel has even begun.
 Konami designed this system to arranges your cards only for your opponent to have the highest chance to achieve its hoped outcome in their favor.
-The goal is to frustrate and infuriate you into witnessing your opponents powerful cards to influence you into purchasing them with a simple credit card swipe.
+The goal is to frustrate and infuriate you into witnessing your opponents powerful cards with envy to influence you into purchasing them with a simple credit card swipe.
 This methodically influences you into buying more cards to increase your chances of winning.
 Because even if your deck was perfectly balanced against the current metas it will find a way to force you to undergo several losing streaks enabling your opponents behavior with a huge injection of dopamine tricking them that they are superior to others when in fact it is merely the cards not the skill of the player that determines who is the victor.